IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/add-tests-to-package.md

 ### Pre-requisites

-- Development VIM and [CI/CD Hub and ALM](/user-guides/cicd/getting-started) up and running
+- Development VIM and [CI/CD Hub and TNCO](/user-guides/cicd/getting-started) up and running
 - [LMCTL setup on your local machine](/reference/lmctl) with a profile configured for the above development environment
 - VNF design documenting how test scenarios are expected to be run and the metrics and behaviour from all participating VNFs that constitute a successful test run.
 - VNF design includes the additional VNF or Network Service test package versions required to actually run the test software itself (e.g. traffic generators and/or probes etc) and the test software images.

 ## Push your project to Lifecycle Manager

 If you have not already done so, make sure the project you are working on is loaded to your development environment.
-This will be required to use the Agile Lifecycle Manager (ALM) tools to design behaviour tests.
+This will be required to use the Telco Network Cloud Orchestration (TNCO) tools to design behaviour tests.

 ```
 $ git clone <YOUR PROJECT FROM GOGS>